+· · Jimigton, D.O.
+200-

 FORM 10-K

-(Mark One)
+(Mark COne)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+X ANNUAL REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

-For the fiscal year ended December 31, 2021
+For the fisca l year ended December OR · 31, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT

-For the transition period from to
+For the tran sition period from to

-Commission File Number: 001-38879
+Commis sion File Number: 001-3 88879

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-26-4087597 (I.R.S.
-Employer Identification No.)

-119 Standard Street El Segundo, CA 90245

-(Address, including zip code, of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value BYND The Nasdaq Stock Market LLC
+ВІ OND MEAT, INC. registrant as specified in -- Delaware - 26-4087597 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) E 119 Standard Street I Segundo, CA 90245 g zip code, of principal e xecutive offices) (Registrant's tel (866) 756-4112 ephone number, includir ng area code) Securities registere ed pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock \$0 0001 par value BYND The Nasdag Stock Market I I C

-Securities registered pursuant to Section 12(g) of the Act: None
+Securities registered pursuant to Section 12(g) of the Act: None of the Securities Exchange Act ether the registrant (1) has filed all reports of 1934 during the preceding 12 months (uch reports), and (2) has been subject to s or for such shorter period that t he to be submitted pursuant to Ru ether the registrant has submitted electror le 405 of Regulation S-T (§232.405 of this the registrant was required to submit such chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer," faccelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 0 0 0 pany, indicate by check mark if the registra with any new or revised financial accounting Act. • ether the registrant has filed a report on ar •

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗌
+Yes ${\Bbb Z}$ No ${\Bbb D}$

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵
+Yes \square No \square